 Frozen Wine Uses

 There are plenty of uses for wine that don’t depend on using a wine dictionary to talk about its subtle flavors and aromas.
 Those are cooking, mulling, and slushies.
+You can also pick up a book to learn about wine and decide the best wine to freeze.

 Can You Freeze Wine For Cooking?